postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 ### Viewing Private Documentation

-To view private documentation, which is only accessible to you and your Postman Pro or Enterprise team, click "View in web" in the Postman app or in the [Postman web view](https://app.getpostman.com/dashboard/collections/team){:target="_blank"}.
+To view private documentation, which is only accessible to you and your Postman Pro or Enterprise team, click the **View in web** button in the Postman app or in the [Postman web view](https://app.getpostman.com/dashboard/collections/team){:target="_blank"}.

 Private documentation is available to all Postman users.
 To view private documentation for a collection, make sure you’re signed in to the Postman app.
 When signed in, your username will be displayed in the top-right corner.